oracle/opengrok/Webapp-configuration.md

 # Path Descriptions

 OpenGrok can use path descriptions in various places (e.g. while showing directory listings or search results).

-Example descriptions are in `paths.tsv` file (delivered as `/usr/opengrok/doc/paths.tsv` by OpenGrok package on Solaris).
+The descriptions are contained in plain text file normally called `paths.tsv`.

-The `paths.tsv` file is read by OpenGrok indexing script from the configuration directory (the same where `configuration.xml` is located) which will create file `dtags.eftar` in the `index` subdirectory under `DATA_ROOT` directory which will then be used by the OpenGrok web application to display the descriptions.
-This "compilation" of configuration file into a binary file is done to get quick path-to-description in the web application.
+In order for the path descriptions to be displayed in the web application, it is necessary to convert the file into a file that contains its efficient binary representation to get quick path-to-description in the web application.
+The web application expects this binary filed to be called `dtags.eftar` and located in the `index` subdirectory under the data root directory.

 The file contains descriptions for directories one per line.
 Path to the directory and its description are separated by tab.
-The path to the directory is absolute path under the `SRC_ROOT` directory.
+The path to the directory is absolute path under the source root directory.

-For example, if the `SRC_ROOT` directory contains the following directories:
+For example, if the source root directory contains the following directories:

 * foo
 * bar